flori950/tub_inspired_optical_flow/optical_flow/README.md

 ### Changes to Ling Bings Code

 >-Ling Bings Code:
-> > Two input files (events, utils.py)
+> > Two input files (events, utils.py),
-> > One Jupyter Notebook file where all methods are written
+> > One Jupyter Notebook file where all methods are written,
-> > No Connection to the output-folder in the code
+> > No Connection to the output-folder in the code,
 > > No usage of the kernels,
-> > Kernels are stored in the same folder
+> > Kernels are stored in the same folder,
-> > Rare Terminal outputs
+> > Rare Terminal outputs.

 >-Why the Changes:
-> > Easier to understand, change parameters, execute via terminal, (problems with executing parts of the code)
+> > Easier to understand, change parameters, execute via terminal, (problems with executing parts of the code),
-> > Faster (generating pictures)
+> > Faster (generating pictures).

 >-Changes:
-> > One global parameter file (many parameters were stored in the IPYNB)
+> > One global parameter file (many parameters were stored in the IPYNB),
-> > Change the project to python only to be sure, tha each package could be read by the code
+> > Change the project to python only to be sure, tha each package could be read by the code,
-> > Exclude all filter methods to a seperate file
+> > Exclude all filter methods to a seperate file,
-> > Exclude all integrator methods to a seperate file
+> > Exclude all integrator methods to a seperate file,
-> > Using the generated kernels
+> > Using the generated kernels,
-> > Generating a kernel folder
+> > Generating a kernel folder,
-> > Generate the actual pictures to the output folder
+> > Generate the actual pictures to the output folder,
-> > Adding terminal outputs for a better understanding of the code
+> > Adding terminal outputs for a better understanding of the code,
-> > Image generatingduring runtime
+> > Image generatingduring runtime,
-> > Changing the input parameters to get the wanted picture
+> > Changing the input parameters to get the wanted picture.

 >-Added:
 > > New gabor filter,
 > > New temporal filter,
-> > New bi and mono spacial filter
+> > New bi and mono spacial filter,
-> > New normalization Mehtods (Adding specific filter parameters)
+> > New normalization Mehtods (Adding specific filter parameters).

 ## Results